-Further details of the Group's system of internal controls are set out on Page 23 to 24 of this Annual Report.
+Further details of the Group's system of internal controls are set out on pages 25 to 26 of this Annual Report.

 Relationship with the Auditors

 The Board has established a formal and transparent arrangement for maintaining appropriate relationships with the external auditors in seeking professional advice and ensuring the compliance with the appropriate accounting standards.
 The Audit Committee also met with the external auditors to discuss their audit plan, audit findings and the financial statements.